-Note the bridgework the city has to offer; Berlin has more bridges than Venice.
+Admire the great variety of bridges Berlin has to offer.
+Berlin has more bridges than Venice.

 City of Culture

-Berlin's vibrant cultural scene has a lot to offer.
-There are over 170 museums and collections, 300 galleries and numerous special exhibitions and festivals.
-Three internationally renowned opera houses, a federal ballet, seven symphony orchestras, 15 chamber orchestras and about 850 choirs wait to be discovered.
-Musical theatres, federal as well as private stages, continue the capital's long theatrical history.
-Entertainment and arts are as exciting as they are diverse.
+Berlin's cultural scene has a lot to offer.
+There are over 170 museums and collections, 300 galleries and a variety of special exhibitions and festivals.
+Three opera houses of international renown, a national ballet, seven symphony orchestras, 15 chamber orchestras and about 850 choirs are waiting to be discovered by you.
+Musicals and national and private theatres continue the capital's long theatre history.
+Entertainment and the arts are as exciting as they are diverse.

 The Reichstag building is the seat of government of the Federal Republic of Germany and was used in that capacity as far back as the German Empire and the Weimar Republic.
 Its glass dome offers a spectacular panoramic view of the city.
 A visit of the dome requires advance registration.
 Our concierge will be happy to assist you with it.

 Pfaueninsel, which actually has real peacocks roaming around, and Glienicke palace, the embodiment of Prince Carl of Prussia's fondness for Italy, are part of an area that has been designated a UNESCO World Heritage Site.